KHMuller/khmuller.github.io/index.md

 Used as sandbox to prepare new content which, once finished, will be published in one of my websites listed below.
 Also testing content maintenance with markdown files.

-{: .enhanced}
-How can I use github to maintain faunaflora.photography species descriptions and text translations?
-JSON or markdown?
-Either simple editing (markdown) or structured data (JSON) but not both.
-Obsidian?.

-{: .enhanced}
-Battling with schematic how to create and maintain content translated into different languages (de/en/es/fr).
-Goal is to achieve up-to-date translations when modifying base language (en).

-{: .enhanced}
-Mobile First

 ### In Preparation

 - Client Side Rendering, Server Side Rendering, Dynamic Rendering.
 Will go under SN / Website Development / Architecture.